What is a post-authorisation safety study (PASS)?

 Why is EBMT collaborating with pharmaceutical companies?

 - Collaboration across stakeholders is key to solving the main challenges in the field of cellular therapies.
-In the context of the EMA-endorsed PAS studies it is important for EBMT to collaborate with the MAHs so we can ensure that the long-term follow-up data on CAR T-cell therapies is not siloed in private databases of MAHs but remains available to academic research and can further benefit patients.
+In the context of the EMA-endorsed PAS studies it is important for EBMT to collaborate with the MAHs so we can ensure that the long-term follow-up data on CAR-T therapies is not siloed in private databases of MAHs but remains available to academic research and can further benefit patients.
 We believe in ‘collecting data once and using it often’.
-With a harmonised minimal data set we aim to support both regulatory decision making by authorities as well as scientific studies by EBMT members and our academic partners.
+With a harmonised minimal data set we aim to support both regulatory decisions making by authorities as well as scientific studies by EBMT members and our academic partners.

 - EBMT supports further collaboration across stakeholders in the field of cellular therapies through the GoCART Coalition.